What Should I Do If My Dog is Coughing & Gagging

 Sore Throat

-A doggy sore throat is just as common as humans.
-A high-pitched cough can be an indicator of upper airway irritation/infection or a blockage, or in some cases, the second stage of mouth disease.
+A doggy sore throat is just as common as a human’s.
+A high-pitched cough can be an indicator of upper airway irritation/infection or a blockage in the dog’s throat, or in some cases, the second stage of mouth disease.
 Check with your vet to have them either properly remove the object or check for infections.
+Look out for other symptoms that might point toward a more serious issue affecting your dog’s health.

 Lung Problems